GauravBarakoti/circleci-poc/README.md

 sudo chmod 644 /usr/lib/systemd/system/circleci.service
 ```

-- **You must ensure that TimeoutStopSec  {in **/usr/lib/systemd/system/circleci.service** file} is greater than the total amount of time a task will run for - which defaults to 5 hours.
+- **You must ensure that TimeoutStopSec (in `/usr/lib/systemd/system/circleci.service` file) is greater than the total amount of time a task will run for - which defaults to 5 hours.

 - You can now enable the service:
 ```bash